chingu-voyage4/CodeStories/README.md

 `$ git checkout fix/my-branch`
 `$ git merge development`

+### Guidelines for posting issues

+* Issues are the ways to check blockers in the project.
+* All newly added issues and pull requests will automatically be added to the Blocks column in the Project board.
+* All reopened issues and pull requests will be added to In-progress column.

-#### Format of posting issues
+#### Format for posting issues

-The following information should be entered by the individual that report's the issue:
+* The following information should be entered by the individual that report's the issue:

 **_Issue Description & Expected Outcome:_** Description of what occurred and what the desired outcome should have been.

 **_Symptoms:_** Summary of the symptoms including screenshots and logs, if available.